JeffHyde/code-exercise-ios/SwiftlyJeffHyde/Readme.md

 OS X v10.15.2 or later

 ## Overview
-This app uses a CollectionView to display data retrieved from an endpoint using the MVVM pattern.
+This app uses Storyboards with a CollectionView to display data retrieved from an endpoint using the MVVM pattern.

 Retrieving data will use a default url and fallback to a backup url in the event of a failure